roryl/lucee-book/interfaces.md

 ```
 </noscript>

-> Note: If implementing multiple interfaces, all function definitions must be identical.
+> Note: If implementing multiple interfaces, all function definitions in the interfaces must be identical.
 Lucee does not currently support method overloading.

 ##Using Interface Type Checking